Foreign settled property: introduction

-There are additional requirements for discretionary trusts that fall within certain anti-avoidance provisions, (IHTM16000) IHTA84/S80 to IHTA84/S82.
-You will therefore need to determine whether a settlement is an interest in possession (IIP) (IHTM16000) trust or discretionary trust for IHT purposes and, if so, whether the additional requirements are relevant and (where appropriate) satisfied.
-You should refer any case where these provisions appear to be in point to TG.
+There are additional requirements for relevant property trusts (IHTM42161) that fall within certain anti-avoidance provisions, IHTA84/S80 to IHTA84/S82.
+You will therefore need to determine whether a settlement is a qualifying interest in possession (IIP) (IHTM16062) trust or relevant property trust for Inheritance Tax purposes and, if so, whether the additional requirements apply and (where appropriate) are satisfied.
+You should refer to Technical any case where these provisions appear to be in point.

 Where foreign settled property is excluded property

-- you should not seek to tax that property on the termination or coming to an end (IHTM04084) of an IIP in the property, IHTA84/S53 (1)
+- you should not seek to tax that property on the termination or coming to an end (IHTM04084) of a qualifying IIP in the property, IHTA84/S53 (1)

-- if the trusts applying to the property are discretionary then in determining the rate of any discretionary trust charge, you should disregard that property for the period(s) when it was excluded property, IHTA84/S70 (7).
+- if the trusts applying to the property are not a qualifying IIP, then in determining the rate of any relevant property trust charge, you should disregard that property for the period(s) when it was excluded property, IHTA84/S70 (7).